All Episodes

 That's how desperate they were.

-Uh I don't really get a whole lot of hate mail, and most of it's funny as it can be.
+And I don't really get a whole lot of hate mail, and most of it's funny as it can be.

-Uh, but apparently there is uh uh something that is out there misreporting what I have said, and of course, these people are reading that rather than listening to this program and choosing to believe it.
+And of course, these people are reading that rather than listening to this program and choosing to believe it.

-Apparently, what's out there is that I said that Cindy Sheehan is no different than Bill Burkett.
+Apparently what's out there is that I said that Cindy Sheehan is no different than Bill Burkett, that Bill Burkett lied and Cindy Sheehan lied.

-They're actually out there people saying that I am accusing Cindy Sheehan and making up the fact that she had a son and making up the fact that her son died in Iraq.
+There are actually out there people saying that I am accusing Cindy Sheehan and making up the fact that she had a son and making up the fact that her son died in Iraq.

-And of course, have never said this.
+And of course, I've never said this.

-I early on in this, if you want to go back and we'll post the archives on my website tonight, just to illustrate this.
+In fact, I, early on in this, if you want to go back and we'll post the archives on my website tonight just to illustrate this, I'm the one that actually expressed a little compassion for her.

 And that can never be easy.

-Uh losing but losing a child is the absolute worst thing that can happen to an adult.
+But losing a child is the absolute worst thing that can happen to an adult.

 So the idea that I think that she's making it all up is just another sign of the desperation of the people on the left who love to take us all out of context to try to get their side riled up.